starwolf0320/web3-interview-preparation/README.md

 </details>
 <details>
   <summary>What are your professional goals?</summary>
-    Similar questions: Where do you see yourself in five years?
+    Similar question: Where do you see yourself in five years?
     <!-- <ul>
       <li>
         add answer here